whneo97/duke/docs/README.md

 ```
 Undo successful.
 Current task list is now 2 versions older than the one before undo was executed.

 Input 'list' to see the version of the tasklist we have retrieved and saved for you.

-Input 'list' to see the version of the tasklist we have retrieved and saved for you.
 ```